Accenture/mercury/docs/guides/CHAPTER-5.md

 # info.api.key

 When "protected.info.endpoints" are configured, you must provide this secret in the "X-Info-Key" header when accessing the protected endpoints.

+# trace.http.header

+Identify the HTTP header for traceId.
+When configured with more than one label, the system will retrieve traceID from the corresponding HTTP header and propagate it through the transaction that may be served by multiple services.

+If traceId is presented in a HTTP request, the system will use the same label to set HTTP response traceId header.

+e.g.
+X-Trace-Id: a9a4e1ec-1663-4c52-b4c3-7b34b3e33697
+or
+X-Correlation-Id: a9a4e1ec-1663-4c52-b4c3-7b34b3e33697

 # app.shutdown.key